kurator-org/kurator-ffdq/README.md

 This utility provides authors of actors a way to convert the spreadsheet of standardized tests into FFDQ RDF and/or Java classes containing stub methods for implementing tests.

-The utility takes a csv file with each row representing a single test and properties file with metadata about the mechanism as inputs.
+The utility takes a csv file with each row representing a single test and a properties file with metadata about the mechanism as inputs.
 Examples for the Date Validator can be found at `data/DwCEventDQ.csv` and `data/DwCEventDQ.properties`.

 ## Configuration